Essentials of Coop Membership

 Thank you for your interest in joining the Park Slope Food Coop.

-We’ve created this self-certifying online orientation because we no longer have space onsite to host an in-person orientation.
-To complete the orientation we ask that you read the below summary of Coop membership, watch a three-minute video, and agree to a short list of Coop tenets.
+We’ve created this self-certifying online orientation because we have not yet resumed our in-person orientation.
+To complete the orientation, please read the summary of Coop membership below, watch a three-minute video, and agree to a short list of Coop tenets.

 Who We Are

-Founded in 1973, the Park Slope Food Coop is the oldest and largest member-labor-required cooperative grocery store in the world.
-Right now we have about 15,000 members who are also owners, workers and shoppers.
-In a typical week, the Coop sells more than $800,000 worth of products.
+Founded in 1973, the Park Slope Food Coop is the world’s oldest and largest member-labor-required cooperative grocery store.
+Right now, we have about 16,000 members who are also owners, workers, and shoppers.
+In a typical week, the Coop sells more than $1,000,000 worth of products.
 Only members may shop at the Coop, and membership is open to all.

 The Work Requirement

-To be a member in good standing, you’ll need to complete one (1) two-hour-and-45-minute shift every six weeks.
+To be a member in good standing, you must complete one 2.75-hour shift every six weeks.

 You’ll be responsible for scheduling shifts using our online shift calendar, located within your Member Services account, which you’ll activate once you’ve joined the Coop.
-You get to choose when you work and the kind of work that you do.
-The first shift of the day is at 5am and the last one starts at 8:30pm, seven days a week.
+You get to choose when and what kind of work you do.
+The first shift of the day is at 5 a.m., and the last one starts at 8:30 p.m., seven days a week.

-There are a variety of shifts to choose from like stocking shelves, unloading delivery trucks, running a checkout, answering phones in the office, cleaning, food processing and outdoor cart return.
+There are a variety of shifts to choose from, such as stocking shelves, unloading delivery trucks, running a checkout, helping members in the office, cleaning, food processing, and outdoor cart return.

-You’ll have the option of working “freelance,” which means you can schedule each shift in advance, or you can choose a “recurring” shift that meets on the same day and at the same time every six weeks.
+You have two options for completing the workslot requirement.
+You can work “freelance,” which means you schedule each shift in advance.
+The second option is to choose a “recurring” shift that meets on the same day and at the same time every six weeks.

 Work Exemptions

-The Coop understands that some members aren’t able to work and for that reason, we do have a few work exemptions.
-You can be exempted from working temporarily or permanently because of a health condition, or if you are caring for someone with a serious health condition.
-To qualify for such a work exemption you will be asked to provide documentation from a licensed health care provider.
+The Coop understands that some members aren’t able to work, so we provide exemptions from the work slot requirement.
+You can be exempt from working temporarily or permanently because of a health condition or if you are caring for someone with a serious health condition.
+To qualify for such a work exemption, you will be asked to provide documentation from a licensed healthcare provider.

 New parents can also take advantage of a work exemption.
 After the birth or adoption of a child, your household gets 12 months of parental leave.
 That’s 12 months per child, not per parent.
 So if you have twins, your household gets 24 months of parental leave.
 For current members, parental leave is calculated from the baby’s birth or arrival date.
 For new members joining with a child who is less than one year old, parental leave will be calculated from the join date to the baby’s first birthday.